mHonc/selenium-demo-test/README.md

 Other features:
 - Taking screenshots from tests results (saved as actual date and time)
 - Generating simple report from all tests as index.html file
 - Loading test data from .xlsx file in some tests (excell)
+- Login test scenario (Scenariusz_testowy_logowania.xlsx)

 ## Screenshots
 ![Example screenshot](src/test/resources/screenshots/report1.jpg)